chloeboireaudevier/BlindTrainerWeb/README.md

 # BlindTrainerWeb
-Web version of the python blind trainer !
+Web version of the blind trainer !